johnwalley/allotment/README.md

 ### Next.js

 If you get an error when importing allotment in a Next.js project consider [not including the module server-side](https://nextjs.org/docs/advanced-features/dynamic-import#with-no-ssr).
 Allotment currently only works in a browser.
-It might be possible to produce sensible results server-side in the future so create an issue requesting this is interested.
+It might be possible to produce sensible results server-side in the future so create an issue requesting this if interested.